-Laws on black powder cannons
+Laws on black powder cannons?

-I am currently facing charges that carry a maximum penalty of 20 years imprisonment for firing 2 black powder cannons that I made myself.
+Q. I am currently facing charges that carry a maximum penalty of 20 years imprisonment for firing 2 black powder cannons that I made myself.
 I believe the charge is illegal use of an explosive device.
 Can someone please give me some insight on the laws governing the use of these cannons.Keith S [last name deleted for privacy by Editor]

 - Little Falls, Minnesota

-Then one afternoon during this jury service, my son and a friend are playing outside, and another kid shoots the boys with a BB gun.
-No harm was done but I confiscate the BB gun and call the police --wanting to get rid of this thing.
-The dispatcher says (paraphrasing): "Keep it.
-If the kid misused it, don't return it to him".
+Then one afternoon during this stint, my son & a friend are playing outside, and another kid shoots the boys with a BB gun.
+No harm was done but I confiscate the BB gun and call the police, wanting to get rid of it.
+The dispatcher says (paraphrasing): "If the kid misused it, just keep it".
 I say, no, I don't want it.
-So the dispatcher says "Fine, sir, throw it in the garbage."
-I say I'm not putting a firearm in my garbage, so he tells me to drop it at the police station.
-I insist that I'm not driving around with a firearm, and that they send an officer around to pick it up: "It's a TOY, sir.".
-Only after I insist, time and again, and the police probably have a good chuckle about this totally paranoid citizen, did they finally send an officer around to pick it up.
+The dispatcher says "Okay then, sir, toss it in the garbage."
+I say I'm not putting a firearm in my garbage.
+So he tells me "You can drop it off at the police station."
+I insist that I'm not driving around with a firearm in my car, and that they send an officer to pick it up: "It's only a TOY, sir, it's NOT a gun!
+It's A TOY!!".
+Only after I insist, time & again, and the police are probably clutching their sides laughing about this crazy paranoid citizen, do they finally send an officer around to pick it up.

 Ted Mooney, P.E.
-RET

-Pine Beach, New Jersey
+finishing.com - Pine Beach, New Jersey